I. Overview of the Tribulation

 - In the opening months of the Tribulation, the Antichrist establishes a one-world government.
 He does this using diplomacy and the promise of peace

-The third judgment is still probably in the first year of the Tribulation.
+The third judgment is the Black Horse and is still probably in the first year of the Tribulation.
 It brings famine, inflation, and poverty to the world.
 (Rev. 6:5–6; cf. Matt.
 24:7).
 These are a result of the great world war (the second seal judgment)

 The fourth seal is a pale horse ridden by Death with Hades close behind.
 One-fourth of the population of the earth is destroyed by war, famine, disease, and wild beasts (Rev. 6:7–8; cf. Matt.
 24:7–8)